 Konev, Auditor Mary Hull Caballero and IPR Investigator Casey Bieberich attended and networked at Fix-it Fair at David Douglas High School

-IPR Director Constantin Severe served on the panel at Race Talks and presented on the role of IPR and CRC in Portland’s Police oversight capacity
+IPR Director Constantin Severe served on the panel at Race Talks and presented on the role of IPR and CRC in Portland Police oversight capacity

-Ms. Ramos asked Program Manager Mortimer if there were any injuries on the Officer-involved shooting case 14-B-39 and 14-B-15
+Ms. Ramos asked Program Manager Mortimer if there were any injuries on the officer-involved shooting case 14-B-39 and 14-B-15

 Yes there were

-Mr. Young asked Assistant Program Manager Mortimer if there’s a list of different Police oversight boards and how they are doing?
+Mr. Young asked Assistant Program Manager Mortimer if there’s a list of different police oversight boards and how they are doing?

 The NACOLE’s website would have those information